Strandkrabbe/TS3-Viewer/README.md

 !!You have to see a client once before it can be found by the tool!!
 This is because the clients uid has to be saved (by the tool) in the user db first.

+# Build
+Precompiled Versions can be found in the releases.
+Or you can directly build from the source dependencies are not required.

 # Usage
 First you have to install the client query plugin in your teamspeak client.
 On first startup the tool creates a configuration file _conf.properties_.